l0latgithub/maximize_airbnb_utilization/README.md

 ## Project Motivation<a name="motivation"></a>

 As an Airbnb user, I am very curious about the utilization rate and profitability of Airbnb host.
-Fortunately, http://insideairbnb.com/ published some Airbnb data across the globe and it would help me to answer my own questions about Airbnb.
+Thankfully, http://insideairbnb.com/ published some Airbnb data across the globe and it would help me to answer my own questions about Airbnb.

 1. What is key features to get high utilization?